WWE SmackDown vs. Raw 2010: Marketing and release

 The game was promoted under the tagline "It's Your World Now", referring to the new customization features available to the player.
 The first video of gameplay footage was revealed on the August 11 edition of Late Night with Jimmy Fallon during an interview with wrestler Triple H, showing a match between Triple H and a created Jimmy Fallon.

 A trailer announcing and promoting the game's new customization features was released on August 20 at GameSpot.
 This was a change from the previous years of the series in which features were announced earlier in a month like April.
 The reasoning for this was to build up anticipation and excitement in a shorter period with more information about the game, as well as preventing any overlap with the promotion over WWE Legends of WrestleMania, a video game that was also developed by Yuke's.

 A television commercial for the game was later released in October, starring Kelly Kelly, Kofi Kingston, and John Cena, and featuring the song "Step Up (I'm On It)" by Maylene & The Sons of Disaster.

-The Videogame was Featured on the No. 18 & the No.20 cars of Kyle Busch & Joey Logano at the Nationwide Series Race at Texas.
+The game was featured on the No. 18 & the No.20 cars of Kyle Busch & Joey Logano at the Nationwide Series Race at Texas.

 Certain stores also featured special bonuses bundled with the game when pre-ordered.
 GameStop, EB Games and Game gave away codes that would enable the player to download a Stone Cold Steve Austin character for free.
 Other stores gave away cheat codes to unlock certain superstars and arenas such as The Rock when purchased at Play.com, and two backstage areas, Vince McMahon's office, and the Dirt Sheet studio, if the game was preordered at Amazon.co.uk.
 If the game was preordered at HMV, players got a free Rey Mysterio DVD.

-The game was announced in June 2009, and was originally slated to have an American release date of November 10, 2009.
-However, the release date was subsequently moved forward to October 20, 2009.
-A playable demo for the game was made available for attendees of WWE's SummerSlam Axxess fan convention on August 22 and August 23.
-However, unlike previous years, there was not a wide release of the demo.
+The game was originally slated to have an American release date of November 10, 2009, but the release date was subsequently moved forward to October 20.
+A playable demo for the game was made available for attendees of WWE's SummerSlam Axxess fan convention on August 22 and 23.
+Unlike previous years, there was not a wide release of the demo.